-Salad is not what a nursing mother needs!
+And salad alone, is not what a nursing mother needs!

 I have alway been called ‘practical and sensible’ by my lovely Mother-in-law.
-This I consider to be a huge compliment and a true reflection of how I see myself.
+I consider this to be a huge compliment and a true reflection of how I see myself.
 So when a new baby comes along, I’m not the type of person to go baby clothes shopping, or to send flowers.
 Both of which are wonderful gifts to receive, I may add.

 When I am making a Chicken Lasagne it is so easy for me to pop a couple of individual portions, in foil containers and place them in the deep freeze.
-This way I gradually build up enough meals for a food hamper, that can be delivered and make my friend’s life a little easier.
+And this way I gradually build up enough meals for a food hamper, that can be delivered and make my friend’s life a little easier.

 Being a new mum is hard enough, but when you are on your own you need all the support you can get!
 Plus my lovely friend is a big fan of my cooking and has been an ‘unofficial’ taste tester for many years now.
-Let’s hope Florrie will grow to love good, homemade meals and delicious cake, like her Flower Vanilla Bundt Cake.
+So, let’s hope Florrie will grow to love good, homemade meals and delicious cake, like her Flower Vanilla Bundt Cake.